 - Meeting the locals, eating their yummy food and being welcomed into their friendly community

 Costa Rica is home to stretches of lush turtle nesting beaches all along its unspoilt coastline.
 In such a tropical paradise, it is hard to imagine the extinction of the turtles, however the sea turtle population is rapidly plummeting.
 Due to natural predation from animals and severe human interference such as turtle egg poaching, industrial fishing and selling turtle shell products, all turtle species from the Pacific Coast are, to some degree, in danger of becoming extinct.

 Working alongside an influential NGO, the local community and other volunteers, you will be protecting nesting turtles and their eggs, and ensuring that more adult and baby turtles can make it safely to the sea.
-The hard work of volunteers over the past few years has resulted in thousands more turtles making their way out to sea.
+The hard work of volunteers over the past few years has resulted in the survival of thousands more turtles.

 - Beach patrols and data collection

 By night you patrol the beaches, watching for nesting turtles coming up out of the sea.
 This is an incredible sight – one which many volunteers will never forget.
 Research and measurements on the turtles are recorded, and the eggs transported to a hatchery, where they can hatch in safety.
 This all takes place under the Milky Way, seen in incredible clarity due to the lack of light pollution.

 By day and by night you check the hatchery for hatching turtles.
 As the turtles hatch, you collect data on the incubation period and hatching success rate.
 The research is linked to a worldwide study, and helps with global campaigns to end industrial fishing close to land.

 - Helping around your new home